marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 ## Design with Scene Builder

 <div class="alert alert-warning">
-  Note: As we're using an Early Access version of Scene Builder 2 there might be some issues (see <a href="#comment-1380574334" class="alert-link">comments</a> below).
-If you can't get it to work, download the source of this tutorial part and try it with the included fxml.
+  **Note:** If you can't get it to work, download the source of this tutorial part and try it with the included fxml.
 </div>

 Right-click on `PersonOverview.fxml` and choose *Open with Scene Builder*.
 Now you should see the Scene Builder with just an *AncherPane* (visible under Hierarchy on the left).